-First Nations children have a much broader support system than the typical non-Aboriginal family structure.
-The complex connections and extensive kinship structures that surround Aboriginal and Torres Strait islander children may not be seen in a practitioner’s limited sessions or interactions with parents and families.
+Aboriginal and Torres Strait Islander children have a much broader support system than the typical non-Indigenous family structure.
+The complex connections and extensive kinship structures that surround Aboriginal and Torres Strait Islander children may not be seen in a practitioner’s limited sessions or interactions with parents and families.

 ‘Our children are the youngest people from the longest living culture in the world, with rich traditions, lore and customs that have been passed down from generation to generation.
 Our children are growing up strong with connection to family, Community and Country.
 Our children are the center of our families and the heart of our communities.
 They are our future and the carriers of our story.’
 (SNAICC, 2017)

 - Who could you contact to learn more about your local area?

 - Is there a local Aboriginal and Torres Strait Islander organisation or health service you could get in touch with?